13o-bbr-bbq/machine_learning_security/Recommender/README.md

 ### Recommender

-**Recommender** creates inspection strings using vectorized values by Investigator and recommends its to security engineers.
+**Recommender** computes recommended inspection strings using vectorized values by Investigator and recommends its to security engineers.
 By the way, Recommender has recommendation engine realized by **Machine learning (Multilayer perceptron)**.

 #### Examples
 ```